apache/accumulo-website/_docs-2/getting-started/features.md

 ### Constraints

 [Constraints]({% durl getting-started/table_configuration#constraints %}) are configurable
-conditions under which writes to a table will be rejected.
+conditions where table writes are rejected.
 Constraints are written in Java and configurable on a per table basis.

 ### Sharding